 In February 2015, Hampshire County Council issued a Code of Conduct for issuing Penalty Notice fines following unauthorised absences.
 These guidelines remain current following the Supreme Court's judgement in the Isle of Wight case.
 Please refer to the following link.

 Any non-attendance at school must be reported on the first day of absence.
 Please contact the School Office by telephone by 9.00am and record the details of your child's absence.

-For further detailed information please refer to our Attendance Policy under the 'School Policies' tab or see below.
+For further detailed information please refer to our Attendance Policy under the 'School Policies' tab.